Sunday, June 15, 2025

 1. Blood Loss.

 When the body has heavy blood loss, it absorbs water from tissues to make blood vessels full.
-By this reason, blood gets diluted lessening the number of RBCs in blood.
+For this reason, blood gets diluted, lessening the number of RBCs in blood.
 The heavy blood loss may be due to:

-• The disease conditions like stomach ulcers, hemorrhoids, cancers, etc.
+• Disease conditions like stomach ulcers, hemorrhoids, cancers, etc.

 • Certain drugs like NSAIDs/anti-platelet agents.